Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

  - **NiFi flow:** Apache NiFi is a powerful tool that allows us to create data pipelines that can be scheduled to run periodically.
 This tool is very useful for data ingestion, as it allows us to fetch data from APIs, FTP servers, and other sources.
 Additionally, NiFi can be used to clean and transform data, ensuring that it is in the desired format and structure.
 Finally, NiFi can be used to load data into Apache Druid, ensuring that the data is correctly ingested into the database.
+Notably, in the data curation and cleaning process the Data quality VRVIS tool can also be useful.

  - **Python script:** Develop Python scripts for more complex data transformations that might not be directly feasible within NiFi.
 This can include data cleaning, normalization, or feature engineering tasks.
 It can also be integrated with Apache NiFi to run as part of the flow.
 Furthermore, by using the Apache Druid API we can directly load data into the database.